 If you are overclocking your PC to play games or simply want to compare your system performance score online with your friend.
 Then the benchmarking test also shows you the CPU and GPU temperature along with PC fan speed.

-In this article we will be showing you how you can check computer performance by running benchmark test on Windows using it’s native feature.
+In this article, we will be showing you how you can check computer performance by running benchmark tests on Windows using its native feature.

 How to Run and Check Computer Performance (Benchmark) Test on Windows